Things To Do

-Wheelchair accessible public washrooms are located throughout the town of Banff, and in drive-in campgrounds and picnic sites in the hamlet of Lake Louise and along the Bow Valley and Icefields Parkways (Highway 93).
+Wheelchair-accessible public washrooms are located throughout the Banff townsite, at drive-in campgrounds and picnic sites in the village of Lake Louise and along the Bow Valley and Icefields Parkways (Highway 93).

-Roam is a public transit bus service operating in the Bow Valley, including around the town of Banff.
-The buses are wheelchair friendly, with a fold-out ramp and low floor to assist getting on and off.
+Roam is a public transit bus service operating in the Bow Valley, including around the Banff townsite and to popular destinations like Lake Louise and Johnston Canyon.
+The buses are wheelchair friendly, with a fold-out ramp and low floor to assist in getting on and off.
 See the Roam Transit website for more information.